-A Paris Museum Has 18,000 Skulls.
-It’s Reluctant to Say Whose.
+A Paris museum has 18,000 skulls.
+It’s reluctant to say whose

 Part of the reason for this discrepancy are policies like the Museum of Mankind’s nominal identification requirement.
 Plans to return Australian Indigenous remains in the collection, most of which are unidentifiable, have stalled as a result, according to Mennecier and Froment.

 That policy, however, is not shared by other European museums and “has no clear legal basis,” as noted in the confidential museum memo.
-It also contradicts a 2018 government-commissioned report, also obtained by the Times, which recommended considering as returnable anonymous remains that could be connected to a family or an Indigenous group.
+It also contradicts a 2018 government-commissioned report, also obtained by The Times, which recommended considering as returnable anonymous remains that could be connected to a family or an Indigenous group.
 (The report, which encouraged France to take a proactive stance on restitution, was never made public, and its proposals were never enacted.)

 Lefèvre, the museum official, said that community affiliation was too vague a criterion, noting that connections with 19th-century groups were hard to establish.
 But she added that anonymous skulls of individuals whose social functions can be determined, such as tribal leaders, could be deemed returnable.

 Klara Boyer-Rossol, a historian who has studied remains from Madagascar, said the museum’s identification policy was restrictive, unrealistic and possibly designed to limit restitutions.

 “It’s completely hypocritical,” Boyer-Rossol said, adding that most of the skulls were collected without documentation and that, in her view, the museum puts up obstacles to academic research despite recent efforts at transparency.
 It took her 10 years to gain full access to the museum’s database on Madagascar, she said.